deepik27/simple-toolchain-20210602121701501/README.md

    The host value is used to generate your application URL, which is in the following syntax:
    `<host>.mybluemix.net`.

-6. Install packages in dependencies of package.json:
+6. Install the NPM package by using the following command.
+The installer observes the dependencies that are specified in your `package.json` file.
    ```
   $ cd ./webclient
   $ npm install
    ```
 7. Convert TypeScript to JavaScript:

    ```
    $ npm run tsc